grpc/grpc-go/environment_variables.md

 *   `GRPC_GO_LOG_FORMATTER`

-    Set to `json` to make the default logger emit log messages as JSON objects.
+    Set to `json` (case-insensitive) to emit log messages as JSON objects.
 Any other value uses the default plain-text format.

 ## Binary logging